- Quick chainsaw chain Q & As

 Step 6.
 Check the chain for any damage.

 If there is any damage consider replacing the chain.
-If the chain is blunt you can sharpen it once re-installed back on the chainsaw.
+If the chain is blunt you can sharpen the teeth once re-installed and back on the chainsaw.

 Steps to untangle a chainsaw chain that is still attached to the sprocket